All Episodes

 Sarkozy has promised to crack down on these youths burning cars.

-In Florida, meanwhile, uh I was thrilled to see this.
+In Florida, meanwhile, I was thrilled to see this.

-Uh thousands of shoes were dumped this morning on a Miami expressway, causing significant traffic delays.
+Thousands of shoes were dumped this morning on a Miami Expressway, causing significant traffic delays.

-Uh Lieutenant Santangelo says the Florida Highway Patrol received the report during rush hour Friday morning.
+Lieutenant Sant'Angelo says the Florida Highway Patrol received the report during rush hour Friday morning.

 I mean, this is one serious amount of shoes here.

-Uh Santangelo says the shoes appeared to be used, and most were tied together in pairs, and he has no idea where they came from.
+Sant'Angelo says the shoes appeared to be used and most were tied together in pairs, and he has no idea where they came from.

-Now, obviously this is like that guy in Baghdad who did the good riddance to Bush thing by throwing his shoes at him, but uh obviously in Iraq they can uh they can only get one guy to throw his shoes at Bush.
+Now, obviously, this is like that guy in Baghdad who did the good riddance to Bush thing by throwing his shoes at him, but obviously in Iraq, they can only get one guy to throw his shoes at Bush.

-Six months ago, he said uh, you know, dump your GM, dump your Lehman brothers, Wokovia, AIG, and put it all into paler shoe sauce.
+You know, if only I'd listened to my stockbroker back in the summer, six months ago, he said, you know, dump your GM, dump your Lehman Brothers, Wachovia, AIG, and put it all into payload shoe sauce.

-But the the highway in Florida right now is still clogged uh with shoes.
+But the highway in Florida right now is still clogged with shoes.

 The 25th annual Mid-Atlantic Leather Weekend, hosted by the city's Centaur Motorcycle Club, quote, a group of men with an enthusiastic interest in motorcycles, leather, and other men, is expected to draw between 2,000 and 3,000 attendees.